Agave Garden Opening Talk

 Agave Garden Talk

 Friday, June 25

-Join Judd Foundation and Agave Festival Marfa for a conversation with Rainer Judd, President of Judd Foundation; Bertha González Nieves, Co-Founder & CEO of Tequila Casa Dragones; and Jim Martinez, agronomist and landscape designer.
+Judd Foundation and Agave Festival Marfa present a conversation with Rainer Judd, President of Judd Foundation; Bertha González Nieves, Co-Founder & CEO of Tequila Casa Dragones; and Jim Martinez, agronomist and landscape designer.
 Moderated by Tim Johnson, Director of Agave Festival Marfa.
-This discussion, in conjunction with the opening of Judd Foundation’s Agave Garden on West Oak Street in downtown Marfa, will focus on the importance of public spaces and native plants.
+This discussion, in conjunction with the opening of Judd Foundation’s Agave Garden on West Oak Street in downtown Marfa, focuses on the importance of public spaces and native plants.